TangoMan75/vscode-command-cycle/README.md

 Or install the `.vsix` package manually:

+1. Download the source code.
-1. Open the Extensions View in VSCOde.
+2. Open the _Extensions View_ in _VSCode_.
-2. Click on the Extensions icon in the Activity Bar.
+3. Click on the Extensions icon in the _Activity Bar_.
-3. Click on the three dots icon in the top right corner.
+4. Click on the three-dot icon (`...`) in the top-right corner.
-4. From the dropdown menu that appears, select "Install from VSIX...".
+5. From the dropdown menu that appears, select "`Install from VSIX...`".

 ### Step 2: Configure Keybindings

-Edit your VSCode keybindings configuration in `keybindings.json` file to define the commands to cycle.
+Edit your _VSCode_ keybindings configuration in the `keybindings.json` file to define the commands to cycle through.

-For example, while using `wmaurer.change-case` extension you can cycle through various text case transformations (e.g., sentence case, title case, camelCase, etc.) by pressing `ctrl+k ctrl+t` repeatedly.
+For example, while using the `wmaurer.change-case` extension, you can cycle through various text case transformations (e.g., sentence case, title case, camelCase, etc.) by pressing `Ctrl+K Ctrl+T` repeatedly.

 ```json
 {